 What Should I Do if My Cat is Vomiting Brown Liquid?

 Some cat owners may describe their cat as 'puke-y' but it should be noted that frequent vomiting is never normal for a cat.
-Vomiting more than once a week is definitely a sign of problem.
+Chronic vomiting or when it has been occurring for more than two or three weeks is definitely a sign of a problem.
 If your cat is vomiting brown liquid several times and/or in conjunction with other symptoms such as lack of appetite, weight loss, lethargy, or diarrhea you should make an appointment with your vet right away.
 Your vet will want to start with a physical exam, checking your cat's vital signs, including temperature, and palpating your cat's abdomen.

 After a thorough examination, your vet may also want to run some tests, including blood work and x-rays.
 Blood work will check your cat's organ function, making sure that there are no signs of liver disease or kidney disease, as well as your cat's red blood cell and platelet levels.
 An X-ray study will check for any fluid in the abdomen that could potentially be blood and it may also show intestinal gas patterns that could be indicative of a blockage.